jarrettmeyer/TypeScript_and_AngularJS/README.md

 This is a demo application showing how to build an AngularJS application with TypeScript.
 It relies heavily on John Papa's [AngularJS styleguide](https://github.com/johnpapa/angular-styleguide).

+## About This Application

+### app.layout

+This is for primary layout components.

+### app.widgets

+Widgets are for parts of the application UI that do not belong to any one place in particular.
+Examples of widgets include breadcrumbs, bulletin notices, help topics, or settings.
+These types of items can appear on the screen regardless of which section of the application the user is working under.

 ## Running the Application

 First, you will need to transpile the TypeScript to JavaScript.